pywbem/pywbemtools/docs/pywbemclicommands.rst

 Server connection command
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``server connection command`` displays information on the connection defined for this server.
-This is same information as was defined when the connection was saved with :ref:`connection save command` or the cli general options:
+The ``server connection`` command displays information on the :term:`current connection`.

+Note that the :ref:`connection show command` also displays such information.

+Example:

 .. code-block:: text